Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

  to correctly identify the locations in the novel.
 - Users may manipulate any of the embedded maps, e.g. zooming in and out of particular locations.
 Users are given brief instructions above each map to tell them how to interact with it.
+- Instructions above each section inform users on how to interact with the maps.
+These instructions are repeated in each section, i.e. rather than simply being stated once at the beginning, to ensure than users receive this information even if they navigate straight to a location without reading the introductory page information.
 - &#39;Return to top&#39; links return users back to the internal page navigation bar without having to scroll for longer periods.

 **places.html**

 - This page contains easy-to-access maps and information on accommodation, eateries, and tourist sights for every suggested location on the
 *American Gods* road trip.
-- The internal page navigation bar, coded as an unordered list, allows users to quickly jump to any of the 24 locations covered on the page by providing an inner-page hyperlink to each.
+- The internal page navigation bar allows users to quickly jump to any of the 24 locations covered on the page by providing an inner-page hyperlink to each.
 - Each section contains the relevant location, background information on the role this location plays in *American Gods*, maps, and information on accommodation, eateries, and tourist sights in the area.
 Sections begin with a default map showing accommodation in the area, but users may